MikePfunk28/advent_of_code/README.md

 LeetCode - Sliding Window -

 I really want to see if I can get this one faster.
 I am sure there is something I am not seeing.
 LeetCode Sliding Window problem.
 These are all pretty interesting, and one issue I was having was at first I used a set, and it came back with all non duplicates.
-That was clearly wrong, (can't test for dupes in the set) however a python set definitely can be utilized, we are also going to have to use join() method to join the strings in the max_substring list.  "".join(window).
-Now I am wondering where can I optimize this, and feel like maybe using the set, was unnecessary.
+That was clearly wrong, however a python set definitely can be utilized, we are also going to have to use join() method to join the strings in the max_substring list.  "".join(window).

-I made the window sliding, so I would check if it was in the new list, and if it was I wouldn't add it, and that would also be a dupe, so I would stop there.
-I would only replace max substring, when the window was larger.
-Then as soon as the max_substring was larger than the current max, it replaces it and returns max_substring.
+I made the window sliding, so I would check if it was in the new list, and by adding it to the window the window gets larger.
+Then we just need to remove it from the window to make it smaller and decrease the window size.
+Then just make sure your max length is updated if it is larger than the current max.
 The window keeps updating as you go, I used i and j as the indices, and I used k as the length of the string, s.
+Adding one character at a time, allows us to add or remove and item and track the size.